Peter van der Merwe (cricketer): Life and career

-Although his overall Test batting record was modest, he played some important innings, none more so than his 76 during a seventh-wicket partnership of 221 in less than three hours with Denis Lindsay in the First Test at Johannesburg in 1966–67.
+Although his overall Test batting record was modest, van der Merwe played some important innings, none more so than his 76 during a seventh-wicket partnership of 221 in less than three hours with Denis Lindsay in the First Test at Johannesburg in 1966–67.
 When the two came together South Africa were six wickets down and 223 runs ahead and the match was evenly poised; when the partnership ended, South Africa's lead was virtually unassailable, and they went on to win.
 In the Third Test of the same series another partnership with Lindsay took South Africa from 94 for 6 in the first innings to 197 for 7; van der Merwe scored 42, and again led South Africa to victory.
 In the Second Test in 1965 a partnership of 98 with Graeme Pollock rescued South Africa in the first innings from 80 for 5; van der Merwe made 38, and South Africa won the match by 94 runs.

 He was also a fine fielder.
 Wisden's report of the 1965 series ranked him as equal second (with Tiger Lance) in the team after Colin Bland 'for general brilliance in the field'.

 He led South Africa in eight Tests, winning four and losing one.
 The victory over Australia in 1966–67 was South Africa's first series victory against Australia.
 After the series he retired from Test cricket at the age of 29.

-Christopher Martin-Jenkins described him as 'a thoughtful and shrewd captain who inspired a zealous team-spirit'.
+Christopher Martin-Jenkins described van der Merwe as 'a thoughtful and shrewd captain who inspired a zealous team-spirit'.
 The first player of Afrikaner background to captain South Africa, he wrote the Afrikaans cricket book Wenkrieket So Word Dit Gespeel in 1967.
 He later became a match referee.
 Van der Merwe died in Port Elizabeth in January 2013, aged 75, having been in poor health prior to his death.